 Not one to play the “too cool” card as many other photogs do a big events, especially skateboarding events, Brad was the guy talking to everyone around him, laughing and absolutely stoking out on the fact that he was standing on the deck of the Bondi bowl photographing some of the best skateboarders in the world.
 I remember having a long conversation with him about, first and foremost photo geekery, but then we talked a lot about the future and his and Nancy’s plans to head back to Canada.
 We showed each other shots on the back of our cameras after nailing a decent pic, and laughed at ourselves when we would screw something up.

-That was to be the first and last time that I would get to hang out and geek out with Brad.
+That was to be the first and last time that I would get to hang out and geek out with Brad designing an outdoor fireplace.

 Jeremy Sheridan at Boardworld was a very close friend of Brad and Nancy and contacted me some time ago to see if I could help him with some contacts in the snow industry to get some product donated for a charity auction.
 I told Jeremy I wanted to help out in any way I could and suggested I could do some limited edition prints.
 I’m not one to think my pictures are worth anything much, but it was something that I could sure do to be part of this great cause.
 The money raised in the auction will go to Brad’s wife Nancy.
 It’s a small gesture from the Australian action sports community to pay tribute to Brad and to help Nancy out with her recovery.